 “And what exactly is Biblical health?” you may be wondering.

 Biblical Health Abundant Life Defined

-There are seven areas of the abundant life that Christ refers to in John 10:10, and you need to take care of them all to experience true Biblical health: spiritual, physical, mental, emotional, spiritual, financial, occupational, and social.
+There are seven areas of the abundant life that Christ refers to in John 10:10, and you need to take care of them all to experience true Biblical health: spiritual, physical, mental, emotional, financial, occupational, and social.